China’s “Cheap” Labor is Not The Reason You Don’t Have a Job

 Interior of China’s Daxing Airport

-Let’s look at some examples.
-In 1985, China did not have a single kilometre of expressway in the entire country.
+In 1985, China did not have a single kilometer of expressway.
 Just 30 years later, China had an expressway system of 112,000 km in length, a more extensive network of roads than the USA, previously the world leader.
-Furthermore, while the US doesn’t have a single foot of true high speed rail, China began operating its first lines back in 2007.
-Today, China’s railways are not only the words fastest, operating at 350+kph, China now maintains 35,000 km of high speed rail.
-That is more high speed rail than all other countries on Earth combined.
+Furthermore, while the US doesn’t have a single foot of true high-speed rail, China began operating its first lines back in 2007.
+Today, China’s railways are not only the worlds fastest, operating at 350+kph, China now maintains 35,000 km of high-speed rail.
+That is more high-speed rail than all other countries on Earth combined.
 China’s gleaming airports, meanwhile, make American ones look third world…and China is building 216 more by 2035.

 China’s government has made scientific innovation a priority, providing government grants to startups, cheap office space, setting up tax-advantaged innovation hubs, and providing hundreds of billions of dollars for research and development in crucial areas like Artificial Intelligence, Robotics, Clean Energy, and Aerospace.
 The United States government, however, has become increasingly hostile to science in the last few decades.

 The “cheap” Chinese labor narrative needs to end.
 The simplistic assertion that China’s “cheap” labor “took” your job is shamefully misleading.
 The “cheap labor” statement is an arrogant disregard of our own inability to invest in our own country and constitutes a willful failure to confront and acknowledge our own failings here at home.